best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * In general the titles of tables should include a description of the data and the geography it applies to, for example: ‘Number and percentage of people aged 16 to 64 in each labour market activity group, UK'

 ### Where to place and how to tag titles
 To meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 2.4.6 headings and labels](https://www.w3.org/TR/WCAG21/#headings-and-labels) the worksheet title should be in Cell A1 and should be marked up as Headings 1 using the ‘Cell Styles’ tool on the ‘Home’ ribbon.
-This 'marks up' the heading which helps users of assistive technology navigate around the spreadsheet.
+This 'marks up' the heading which helps assistive technology navigate around the spreadsheet.

 ### Formatting cells tagged as headings
 The Excel default formatting for headings is not accessible.
 We advise you to modify the default formatting rather than to simply edit the text colour and cell borders as this is better for accessibility.
 See the [Formatting and use of colour](#formatting-and-use-of-colour) section for more information.